Barry Kunselman | 303.887.0588 | Contact Barry

 3. In Denver’s rarified air, golf balls go about 10% farther than they would at sea level.

 4. The 1976 Winter Olympics were originally going to be held in Denver.
-However, after the community voted against it, the city withdrew their bid, making it the first place to ever turn down hosting the Olympics.
+However, after the community voted against it, the city withdrew its bid, making it the first place to ever turn down hosting the Olympics.

 5. Famed music group Led Zeppelin played their first show in America at the Denver Auditorium Arena on December 26, 1968.